apineiro/box-comments/README.md

 Requires Ruby 2.0.0 or higher.

-For executions that would usually take less than 1 hour, the use of the developer token is enough to authenticate to the Box acount, However, for longer executions it is require OAUTH 2.0.
+For executions that would usually take less than 1 hour, the use of the developer token is enough to authenticate with the Box account, However, for longer executions OAUTH 2.0 it is require.

 ## Steps to gain OAUTH 2.0 authentication

-First, access to the following URL from your website:
+1. First, access the following URL from your browser:

 ```
 https://account.box.com/api/oauth2/authorize?response_type=code&client_id=YOUR_CLIENT_ID&state=authenticated
 ```

-Please remember to replace YOUR_CLIENT_ID with the client ID ooof your Box account.
+Please remember to replace YOUR_CLIENT_ID with the client ID of your own Box account.

-You will need to authenticate to your Box account and then the URL will show an authorization code.
-You have 30 seconds to copy this code and then paste it in the next step.
+You will need to authenticate with your Box account and then the URL will show an authorization code.
+You have 30 seconds to use this code in the next step.

-The second step is to run from the command line or from Postman (Chrome extension) the following cURL command:
+2. The second step is to run -from the command line or from Postman (Chrome extension)- the following cURL command:

 ```
 curl https://api.box.com/oauth2/token -d 'grant_type=authorization_code&code=YOUR_AUTHORIZATION_CODE&client_id=YOUR_CLIENT_ID&client_secret=YOUR_CLIENT_SECRET' -X POST